7 The role of simulation in modern statistics

 \[\sim\]

-Exercise 7.3 Investigate the sleeping times in the msleep data from the ggplot2 package.
+Exercise 7.3 Investigate the sleep times in the msleep data from the ggplot2 package.
 Do they appear to follow a normal distribution?
 A lognormal distribution?

 (Click here to go to the solution.)